digitalocean/marketplace-kubernetes/stacks/posthog/README.md

 You should now be able to navigate to PostHog at http://localhost:8000/

-You are now all set up to start trying out PostHog!
+You are now all set up to start trying PostHog!